ArshiaGupta3007/Hangman-Game/README.md

 # HANGMAN GAME

+## Description
-A classic Hangman game implemented in Python using the Turtle graphics library for a fun and interactive experience.
+ Hangman Game in Python with Turtle Graphics.
-Guess letters to reveal a randomly selected word, and watch the hangman figure drawn progressively for each incorrect guess.
+ Guess letters, discover the word, and enjoy the visual journey as the hangman takes form with each incorrect guess.

-Enjoy this text-based game with a visual twist! more eye catching.
+## Goal
+Guess the word correctly before the hangman is fully drawn.
+A fun and interactive Python game to test your word skills!